-To further drive learning with points, managers should set up gamification such that reps can lose points whether for disjointed participation or not completing tasks before the deadline.
+To further drive learning with points, managers should set up gamification such that reps can lose points for disjointed participation or not completing tasks before the deadline.

 Badges: Badges in Gamification aren’t very different from a Boy’s Scout badge.
 They are a sign of honour.
 They showcase that the sales rep has a certain degree of expertise in a skill or topic.
-Salespeople should be allowed to share their badges on social media or amongst their peer to increase the sense of accomplishment.
+Salespeople should be allowed to share their badges on social media or amongst peers to increase the sense of accomplishment.

 3. Campaigns and Challenges

 Campaigns are a series of challenges.
 Humans are driven by competition.
 Thus setting challenges amongst peers is a great way to improve work-related efforts.
 In gamified sales training, challenges can be completing a course or attaining a benchmark.